jimmykarily/quizmaker/README.md

 - improve the README
 - Create a leaderboard with aliases (not their emails).
 This way we can give prizes to 1st/2nd/3rd etc
 - When showing leaderboard, check if any pending sessions are now expired (recalculate the fields), because currently we recalculate the fields only when a question is answers.
 Abandoned quizzes will show as "in progress" forever this way.

+- When the quiz is over, show a QR code at the bottom of the result which the user will show to the person at the kiosk to verify the completion of the quiz.
+This is to make sure people complete the quiz there.
+Otherwise they might try to "hack" it later using google or whatever.
+The QR code is just the email the user used to register.
+The admin will scan the QR code, will copy the text (the email) and visit a "verification URL" which is generated from a secret (env variable).
+That URL will show a form with one field.
+The admin pastes the email in the form field and submits the form.
+The POST is made again to the same secret endpoint.
+The backend will look for the completed session with that email and set a boolean column (e.g. "verified") to `true`.
+Only verified quizzes will be taken into account for the prizes.